-I use the following two mats that I have purchased with my own money.
+I use the following three mats that I have purchased with my own money.
 I'm not encouraging you to buy these, rather use the table as a benchmark to help you compare mats that you may be interested in purchasing.
 I also use a Sea To Summit Aeros Pillow as it really helps me sleep.
 It weights 82g and cost $35.

 Be careful with the temperature ratings provided by bag manufacturers they are all over the place.
 Good manufacturers are now moving to the European system that provides a categorised rating system (EN 13537).
 The bag should detail the:

 Note for this classification system a standard man is 1.73 m and 73 kg and a standard woman is 1.6 m and 60 kg.

 Also personal factors come into play, your metabolism, your gender, level of tiredness, food consumption, hydration and weather can make changes.

 Tips for warmer sleep are to wear warmer clothes, shelter out of the wind, use a warmer mat, and use a sleeping bag liner.
 I like to test my bags in my backyard when a cold night is expected.